[PRESS RELEASE] ASEAN Civil Society Urges Transparency and Public Engagement in Digital Economy Framework Agreement Talks

 Published by Foundation for Media Alternatives (FMA) on

-Kuala Lumpur/ Jakarta / Manila / Bangkok: 23 October 2025— Ahead of the 2025 ASEAN Summit, a coalition of civil society organizations from across ASEAN is calling for greater transparency and meaningful public engagement in the ongoing negotiations of the Digital Economy Framework Agreement (DEFA), a major regional trade agreement that aims to establish binding and enforceable digital rules among ASEAN Member States.
+Civil society organizations from across ASEAN reiterate calls for greater transparency and meaningful public engagement in the ongoing negotiations of the DEFA, a major regional trade agreement that aims to establish binding and enforceable digital rules among ASEAN Member States.

-“This agreement has been heavily promoted as a driver of regional integration and economic growth, setting the rules for data, platforms, AI, and digital trade,” said Bhima Yudhistira Adhinegara, Executive Director of the Center of Economic and Law Studies (CELIOS), Indonesia.
+“This agreement has been heavily promoted as a driver of regional integration and economic growth, setting the rules for data, platforms, artificial intelligence (AI), and digital trade,” said Bhima Yudhistira Adhinegara, Executive Director of the Center of Economic and Law Studies (CELIOS), Indonesia.
 “But given the scale of its promised impact, it’s essential that the people of ASEAN know what’s in it, and that the negotiation process reflects ASEAN’s commitment to being people-oriented and people-centered.”

 A key reference point in the negotiations is a study by the Boston Consulting Group (BCG), commissioned by the Australian Government, which projects that the DEFA could contribute USD 1 trillion in economic gains for the region.
 However, civil society groups note that the full study, including its methodology and assumptions, has not been released publicly.

-“Why is a foreign government funding the economic modelling for ASEAN’s most important digital agreement?” said Mohideen Abdul Kader, President of the Consumers’ Association of Penang in Malaysia.
-If this figure is motivating the ASEAN negotiators to sign, then the people of ASEAN have a right to see the details including the assumptions and methodology, not just the BCG slide deck.”
+“Why is a foreign government funding the economic modelling for ASEAN’s most important digital agreement?” asked Mohideen Abdul Kader, President of the Consumers’ Association of Penang in Malaysia.
+“If this figure is motivating the ASEAN negotiators to sign, then the people of ASEAN have a right to see the details including the assumptions and methodology, not just the BCG slide deck”.

 The letter urges ASEAN Member States to ensure that all relevant stakeholders, including civil society, labor groups, and small businesses, have an opportunity to contribute meaningfully to this important regional initiative.